timveil/hdp-vagrant-base/README.md

 ## Release Notes

 The latest release is `v1.0.7`.
-For detailed released information see https://atlas.hashicorp.com/timveil/boxes/centos7-hdp-base
+For detailed release information see https://atlas.hashicorp.com/timveil/boxes/centos7-hdp-base